Abswordity/Abswordity/README.md

 This is the Abswordity README!
 There are going to be so many interesting things to read here it's not even funny!

-Things are going to get absolutely get absword up in here!!
+Things are going to get absolutely get absword up in here!!!